pdfforge-tool/pdfforge/README.md

 I am a **1st-year AI & Data Science student**.
 Coming into this project, my programming foundation was limited to **basic Python logic**.
 I had no experience with advanced frontend frameworks or asynchronous JavaScript, but I wanted to understand how browser-side data processing and "edge computing" worked in the real world.

 To bridge my knowledge gaps and learn rapidly, I treated AI models as **pair-programming partners**.
-I used **DeepSeek** for rapid structural scaffolding, and **Claude Sonnet 5 Max** for deep runtime debugging.
+I used **DeepSeek** for rapid structural scaffolding, and **Claude Sonnet** for deep runtime debugging.

 **My role as the developer:**
 I designed the architecture, evaluated the UI/UX, wired the step-by-step processing pipeline, and made the technical decisions on which CDN libraries to use.
 When the app hit critical walls, I debugged fatal syntax issues, resolved duplicate variable declarations (`let`/`const` collisions), fixed asynchronous timing blocks, and implemented lazy-loading logic so heavy scripts load on-demand without freezing the user interface.